chuckstack/chuckstack.github.io/src-ls/postgres-convention/sample-table-convention.md

 ## Normal Sample Table

-This section represents a template for creating a new entity that does not use partitioning (aka normal table/entity).
+This section represents a template for creating a new chuck-stack concept that does not use partitioning (aka normal table).
 The below SQL code does the following:

 - follows the ([table conventions](./table-convention.md))
 - follows the ([table and record conventions](./table-record-convention.md))